witiz/markupy/docs/README.md

 - **Familiar concepts from React:** React helped make it popular writing HTML with a programming language. markupy uses a lot of similar constructs.

+- **Customizable:** Use or create 3rd party libraries to leverage the power of markupy

 ## Philosophy

 markupy generates HTML elements and attributes and provide a few helpers.